Bachelor of Science in Education: Special and Elementary Education

 Navajo Indian Reservation.

-offers the dual major program in the greater Yuma area.
+Programs funded by a US Department of Education grant, when available, offer the dual major program in the greater Yuma area.

 The third program, Praxis, is based in an elementary school